 Vista Encantada—Farther along Arizona Highway 67, this area offers a picnic area.

-Roosevelt Point—On the Walhalla Plateau, Arizona Highway 67 has a turn out for the Roosevelt Point Trail (.2-miles).
+Roosevelt Point—On the Walhalla Plateau, Arizona Highway 67 has a turnout for the Roosevelt Point Trail (.2 miles).

 Walhalla Overlook—On AZ Highway 67, visit the Walhalla Ruins and the overlook.